 This one is a really hot topic: is too much cholesterol bad or not?
 Make your own opinion by reading my short post and some of the references (linked) if you are particularly interested in the topic.

 Continue reading “Cholesterol: Fact Or Fiction?”

 Let’s talk about the non-scientific stuff first.
-I love both.
+I love both, tea and coffee.
 I have a cup of tea (caffeine-free roiboos) every day in the morning followed by a cold brew done with 100% Robusta coffee bean Sumatra Ascogo roasted at one of Vienna’s best coffee roasters (Kafferösterei Alt Wien).
 Once a week we have also our Forza Napoli with a high percentage of Robusta at Nicholas Franze’s cafe.
-Matcha scores also high on our favorites (check in at Cha No Ma for gorgeous matcha, if you are in Vienna).
+Matcha scores also high on our favorites (check out Cha No Ma for gorgeous matcha, if you are in Vienna).
 But is caffeine ok in a healthy lifestyle?
 And, most important, how much?

 Continue reading “Caffeine: Tea Or Coffee For You?”

 Everyone needs protein.
 Period.
-It is not just the big muscular gym guy, also you sitting in the chair diligently doing your job or you running a half-marathon or you playing football.
+It is not just the big muscular gym guy, also you sitting in the chair diligently doing your job or you, running a half-marathon or you, playing football.
 Why?
 Because proteins are the brickstones of our body, they are the catalysators (= enzymes) of our metabolism and are also fuel.
-To say it in numbers: after water (70%), proteins (18%) are the second main component of human cells.
+After water (70%), proteins (18%) are the second main component of human cells.
 That’s why it may be worth considering adding more protein to your daily food, especially if you are getting serious about living a more active and healthy lifestyle.

 Continue reading “Fats: Because Nutbutter Is Happyness”